IT Glossary / Core IT Infrastructure Terms

 A formal agreement defining response times, service scope, and availability targets.
 SLAs set expectations for helpdesk support and managed IT services so leaders know how disruptions will be handled.

-• Gaps in security or reliability because SLA (Service Level Agreement) is not implemented correctly.
+• Projects stall because SLA (Service Level Agreement) is not clearly owned or explained.

 Next step